1. Multi-tenant model

 - Auto-scaling: a self-host deploy is single-node by default.
 Multi-node Postgres + app-server fan-out is possible but on-you-to-configure.

-- Outage recovery: we operate the hosted product 24/7; on self-host, your operations team owns runbooks.
+- Outage recovery: Azora owns the hosted-product runbook; on self-host, your operations team owns the deployment runbook under the agreed support model.

 Why self-host